Lessons from the potato field: We need farmers’ knowledgeOctober 11, 2018

-In 2016 we facilitated a meeting of farmer minds: five Indigenous Guatemalan farmers and technical support from our partner, ASOCUCH, travelled to northern Potosí in Bolivia.
+In 2016 we facilitated a farmers’ knowledge exchange: five Indigenous Guatemalan farmers and technical support from our partner, ASOCUCH, travelled to northern Potosí in Bolivia.
 A few months later, a group of Bolivian farmers and representatives from our organizational partner, PRODII, travelled to Guatemala.

 The exchanges featured rich learning about Andean agrobiodiversity and the Seeds of Survival Bolivia program’s best practices.
 These include selection and production of true (also known as “botanical”) potato seed and its benefits for disease reduction, genetic diversity and storage.